 Learn how to piggyback events like national holidays or local events– for inspiration download our 2016 Marketing Calendar.
 The goals of quality marketing content, like an email newsletter, are to entertain, educate, inspire, or convince.
 This could be anything from helping them find the perfect gift for the holidays to sending them a funny anecdote/jokes related to events.
 Even highlighting an inspirational quote for a holiday like Martin Luther King Day can help you connect to a customer by communicating the values that your business is founded upon.

-Of course, if your business is hosting an event like a special class or an open house, an email newsletter containing a description and a link to the event invitation would be quick way to spread word about the occasion and often works better than Facebook invites.
+Of course, if your business is hosting an event like a special class or an open house, an email newsletter containing a description and a link to the event invitation would be a quick way to spread word about the occasion and often works better than Facebook invites.

 Being responsive to your customers is important for the success of your business.
 Small businesses have an advantage over larger corporations, your agility and response time to customer feedback.
 Most business owners have to wear multiple hats in running the day-to-day operations, you’re most likely the one engaging with your customers and writing the newsletter so comment on something that you’ve been hearing a lot about from your customers.
 Address customer feedback, answer FAQs, and feature positive testimonials or reviews from Yelp.